Nikkormat / Nikomat

 Style

-The Nikomat is a well-known camera with some style, but it is not nearly as recognizable as its sibling, the legendary Nikon F.
+The Nikomat is a well-known camera with style.
+But it is not nearly as recognizable as its sibling, the legendary Nikon F.

 Controls